johnnewman/watchtower/ancillary/case/README.md

 ### Version 1:

-This is an obsolete design that's much larger with sharper corners.
+This is an obsolete design that's much larger.
 It doesn't have any protection for the camera if pressure happens to be applied to the top of the case.
 This can cause the camera to rotate into the case or possibly break from the servo.

 <img src="./v1/v1_top_front.png" width="250" /> <img src="./v1/v1_bottom_back.png" width="250" />
 <img src="./v1/v1_exploded.png" width="300" />